KengXIII/TaskGo/README.md

 #### Secondary Features
 * Implementation of Dark Mode, which allows our users to use TaskGo with reduced blue light exposure, helping with the eye strain that comes with prolonged screen time.
 * Giving TaskGo more aesthetically pleasing details, such as the mobile version of the application, and also the styling of the tasks/layout of the dashboards.
-* Linking users to their NUSMods schedule through personalised link.
+* Calendar tab: Linking users to their NUSMods schedule through personalised link.
 This allows users to gain access to their NUSMods schedule should they need to refer to their schedule for planning

 ## Software Practices
+Throughout the development process, we followed strictly to our planning sequence: Ideation, Functionality, Design.
+Many hours were spent on the ideation phase to build a strong foundation for our project.
+We began with listing down the core features that we would like to develop on Google Documents.
+Following that, we created our first Figma Prototype and designed the general look that we envisioned TaskGo to have.

+Next, we split the features into components for individual development, which we then combined through the use of Github version control and CodeTogether, which we will elaborate on in the following section.

+Lastly, when our core features are completed, we worked on enhancing our UI and included responsive components such as alert and confirmation dialogs.
+In addition, we moved from Material-UI ready-built components to our self-developed CSS flex-box designs to give us more room for customisation.

 ### Git
 TaskGo project is held as a single repository on Git, containing both the Frontend and Backend directory.
 During the course of development, we have created multiple branches to assist us in version control of key features.